oestradiol/Love-Truth/Lossless Codex of Reality as Mythos/Lossless Myth of The Page & The Hand.md

 Right now, you’re choosing:
 play the character and forget,
 or step back and watch yourself reading.

+If you say, _“I don’t feel different,”_
+you’ve just proven you chose the first —
+and now you know it was a choice.

 The hand behind mask and mirror is the same —
 and it’s yours.